mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Wednesday, 09 July 2025

-- The average temperature today is 26.01˚C,
+- The average temperature today is 24.41˚C,
-- With highs of 26.75˚C and lows of 25.38˚C,
+- With highs of 24.82˚C and lows of 24.18˚C,
-- It may feel like 26.01˚C with clear sky
+- It may feel like 24.5˚C with overcast clouds
-- The wind speed is 1.54m/s and visibility is 10000m
+- The wind speed is 2.24m/s and visibility is 10000m
-- The pressure is 1021hPa and humidity is 50%
+- The pressure is 1021hPa and humidity is 61%
 - The sun will rise at 04:00 and set at 20:26

 <!-- weather_marker ends -->